FrankFK/FrankFK.github.io/_posts/2023-08-13-hexafour-05-variables-loops-dry.md

 * If the pen should draw during its movement, its `IsDown` property must be set to `true`.
 * The Pen always draws in a certain direction.
 For changing this direction there is the method **`Rotate`**.
 A value greater than 0 rotates to the left (thus corresponding to `Turtle.Left`) and a value less than 0 rotates to the right (thus corresponding to `Turtle.Right`).
 * The **`Move`** method changes the position of the pen.
 A positive value moves the pen forward, a negative value moves it backward.
 * As an alternative to `Rotate` and `Move` you can also use the pen method `SetPosition` for drawing.
-But for now we stay with Rotate and Move
+But for now we stay with Rotate and Move.

+For more information on the Pen class, see the [Woopec documentation][WoopecDocsMainClasses].

 ### Clean Code

 The above code draws a hexagon.
 So it does exactly what it is supposed to do.
 But that is not the only criterion for good code.
 Code should also be easy to understand when you read it.
 And code should be easy to change.
 There is a book on this called "Clean Code.
-A Handbook of Agile Software Craftsmanship" by Robert C. Martin.
+A Handbook of Agile Software Craftsmanship" by [Robert C. Martin][RobertCMartin].
 It starts with this sentence:

 > Writing clean code is what you must do in order to call yourself a professional.
 There is no reasonable excuse for doing anything less than your best.